 Graduate students majoring in Sacred Music, Organ Performance, and Choral Conducting must demonstrate a reading proficiency in either French or German or must show transcript evidence of successful completion (minimum "C" grades) of two years of college study in one of those languages.
-Students may take either LL640 German Reading, or LL641 French Reading, in order to satisfy this requirement.
+Students may take either LL640/German Reading, or LL641/French Reading, in order to satisfy this requirement.

-Graduate students majoring in Voice Pedagogy and Performance and in Piano Accompanying and Coaching must demonstrate a proficiency equivalent to one year of undergraduate study of both French and German or must show transcript evidence of successful completion (minimum "C" grades) of one year of college study in each of those languages.
-Students may take LL141 and LL142, French I and II and/or LL151 and LL152 German I and II in order to satisfy these requirements.
+Graduate students majoring in Voice Pedagogy and Performance and in Piano Accompanying and Coaching must demonstrate a proficiency equivalent to one year of undergraduate study in two foreign languages, chosen from French, Italian, and German or must show transcript evidence of successful completion of one year of college study in two of those three languages.
+Students may take LL141 and LL142/French I and II, LL145 and LL146/Italian I and II, and/or LL151 and LL152/German I and II, in order to satisfy these requirements.
+"C" grades are the minimum acceptable for all foreign language proficiency purposes.

-AP and CLEP credit
+AP and CLEP Credit

-Students who have earned a minimum score of 4 receive three credits for each Advanced Placement (AP) course falling in the domain of Arts & Sciences.
+Students who have earned a minimum score of 4 receive three credits for each Advanced Placement (AP) course falling in the domain of Arts and Sciences.